cablehead/levee/docs/signals.md

 To subscribe to signals, the hub provides a `signal` method.

-In this example we'll subscribe to the `SIGHUP` event to initiate configuration changes.
+In this example we'll subscribe to `SIGHUP` to initiate configuration changes.

 ```lua